make-believe-labs/snack-shop-sit/testbash-2024/workshop-setup.md

 `npm run update`

 This should install the needed dependencies for running Playwright tests, such as the browsers.
 Run this first.

+Nope, if installing playwright fails or takes too long, put your hand up and let me know.
+You might need to focus only on the API tests.